 Many sales directors think that sending a new hire to the show is a good way for that person to hit the ground running.
 However, you need people who are experienced in the process and are focused on success.
 By all means, get your new hires up to speed on how you manage your trade show, but don’t let the newcomers lead the way until they learn the ropes.

 Make sure you set the proper expectations before the show.
 Don’t make the assumption that because you have professional sales people they will understand the nuances of how to work in a trade show environment.
 Staff your booth with people who are as good or better than you!

-For example, distribute leads into these piles after speaking with each one to make your follow-up so much easier:
+For example, distribute leads into the following piles after speaking with each one, to make your follow-up much easier: